 Moving up to the Nikon D4, we have a 16-megapixel sports camera with slightly higher FPS than the D3s (10 FPS natively, 11 FPS with focus and exposure locked).

-At a price of about $1200 used, I’d probably lean toward the D4 over the D3s, but it’s a close call.
+At a price of about $700 used (eBay Partner Program affiliate link), I’d probably recommend the D4 over the D3s.
 Image quality leans in the D4’s favor because of the higher resolution sensor (and base ISO 100 rather than 200), but high ISO performance is pretty comparable.
-Both cameras have a 51-point focusing system, though the D4’s is considered the “advanced” version and does track focus a bit better, especially in low light.
+Both cameras have a 51-point focusing system, although the D4 has the “advanced” version and does track focus a bit better, especially in low light.

 Nikon D4s

-The last camera on this list is the Nikon D4s, a surprisingly similar camera to the Nikon D4.
+The next-to-last camera on this list is the Nikon D4s, a surprisingly similar camera to the Nikon D4.
 It adds a group-area autofocus mode, though it doesn’t change the 51-point autofocus system otherwise.
-The D4s shoots 11 FPS with autofocus and auto exposure, whereas the D4 is 10 FPS by comparison.
+The D4s shoots 11 FPS with autofocus and auto exposure (whereas the D4 shoots 10 FPS by comparison).

-Buffer capacity is a bit better on the D4s – 104 14-bit compressed RAW images versus 76 – though the difference isn’t drastic.
-High ISO performance is also essentially the same, with only the slightest improvement on the D4s.
+Also, buffer capacity is a bit better on the D4s – 104 14-bit compressed RAW images versus 76 – although the D4 wasn’t exactly bad in that department.
+High ISO performance between these two cameras is also essentially the same, with only the slightest improvement on the D4s.

-Despite the similarities, it sells for significantly more – about $1600 used, though prices fluctuate.
-In general, I’d recommend sticking to the D4 and spending the money on lenses instead.
+Despite the similarities, it sells for significantly more used – about $1000, though prices fluctuate.
+For most photographers who are considering this camera, I’d recommend sticking to the D4 or D3s and spending the money on lenses instead.

 Conclusion